-Por JGBs for Retail Investors from the October 2020 issue (offered in September 2020), the government cuts the sales commission (to 0.08 yen per 100 yen nominal par for 3-Year Fixed-Rate Bonds, to 0.11 yen for 5-Year Fixed-Rate Bonds and to 0.14 yen for 10-Year Floating-Rate Bonds) and pays 0.02% of the balance of the participant account as an account management fee upon interest payments.
+◆2 For JGBs for Retail Investors from the October 2020 issue (offered in September 2020), the government cuts the sales commission (to 0.08 yen per 100 yen nominal par for 3-Year Fixed-Rate Bonds, to 0.11 yen for 5-Year Fixed-Rate Bonds and to 0.14 yen for 10-Year Floating-Rate Bonds) and pays 0.02% of the balance of a participant's account at the time of interest payment on this type of JGBs as an account management fee.

-engage in subscription-based OTC sales of JGBs in a manner previously exclusive to post offices.
-This development allows retail investors to purchase JGBs via financial institutions with whom they are familiar, it also allows them to purchase JGBs in a manner that is essentially ongoing.
+in subscription-based OTC sales of JGBs in a manner previously exclusive to post offices.
+This development allows retail investors to purchase JGBs easily and almost always at numerous financial institutions.
 Depending on market yield conditions, however, the acceptance of subscriptions may be suspended.

-As with JGBs for Retail Investors, for the new OTC sales system, the government has commissioned financial institutions (about 630 institutions) to conduct subscriptions and sales of JGBs.
-Note that while these financial institutions are required to accept subscription and sell JGBs at prices defined by the MOF within a defined period, they are not required to purchase any unsold JGBs.
+As with JGBs for Retail Investors, for the new OTC sales system, the government has commissioned financial institutions (about 600 institutions) to conduct subscriptions and sales of JGBs.
+Note that while these financial institutions are required to accept subscription and sell JGBs at prices defined by the MOF for a certain period of time, they are not required to purchase any unsold JGBs.